Last week, I wrote about Americans’ overwhelming love of books—especially paper books.

 Care to learn more?

-ENJOY THE VIDEO—Callaway has posted a fascinating 3-minute video about halfway down this web page about the book.
+Enjoy the Video—Callaway has posted a fascinating video about halfway down this web page about the book.
 And, yes, it’s worth visiting that page, then scrolling down to watch this micro-documentary about the making of these books.

-COMING IN 2021—Callaway already has announced a big 2021 project, as well: The Beatles—Get Back, which is intended as a companion volume to the upcoming 2021 Peter Jackson documentary about the Beatles’ creation of their Let It Be album.
+Coming in —Callaway already has announced a big project, as well: The Beatles—Get Back, which is intended as a companion volume to the upcoming Peter Jackson documentary about the Beatles’ creation of their Let It Be album.
 Compared with the Sistine book, this one is a bargain!
 Callaway already is accepting advance orders at $60 a copy.